doctrine/DoctrineCouchDBBundle/README.md

 * Add `Doctrine\Bundle\CouchDBBundle\DoctrineCouchDBBundle` to your Kernel#registerBundles() method
 * Add autoloader for Doctrine\CouchDB, Doctrine\ODM\CouchDB and Doctrine\Bundle namespaces

+## Documentation

+See the [Doctrine CouchDB ODM](http://www.doctrine-project.org/docs/couchdb_odm/1.0/en/) documentation for more information.

 ## Configuration

 The configuration is similar to Doctrine ORM and MongoDB configuration for Symfony2 as its based